ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-19-challenges-of-amazon-mws-api-iss-art-experience.md

 Amazon MWS API looks like Frankenstein!
 It's made up of different parts (modules with different working models).

 [![matrix-1013612_1280](/static/img/2016/02/matrix-1013612_1280-300x300.jpg)](/static/img/2016/02/matrix-1013612_1280.jpg)
-For example, “Section Orders API” works as “request-> response” model, where we get the requested information immediately.
+For example, "Section Orders API" works as "request-> response" model, where we get the requested information immediately.
-A “Section Reports API” works as “request-> queue-> response” model, where our request gets in line.
+A "Section Reports API" works as "request-> queue-> response" model, where our request gets in line.
 Thus, to receive the requested data, we need to monitor its status in the queue.

 Such situation made us write our own wrappers over the SDK and we've written … We have created a bundle for Symfony to work with Amazon MWS.
 Meanwhile the services are limited by the needs of our project.
 That's why we decided not to put it online at the moment.